Q2 Market Commentary

-During the quarter, we rebalanced the portfolio and continued to reduce our exposure to high beta names accompanied with negative earnings and negative earnings revisions.
-We maintained a positive outlook for the large cap tech names in the portfolio and our patience is now being rewarded as the rate of change on 10 year settles down driven by commodity price abatement as consumer demand begins to shift between high priced goods to services.
+During the quarter, we rebalanced the portfolio and continued to reduce our exposure to high beta names accompanied by negative earnings and negative earnings revisions.
+We maintained a positive outlook for the large-cap tech names in the portfolio and our patience is now being rewarded as the rate of change over 10 years settles down driven by commodity price abatement as consumer demand begins to shift between high-priced goods to services.
 Additionally, interest rate stability brought bullish technical signals throughout the quarter.
 As a result, we reduced our cash position from the beginning of the quarter to take advantage of the opportunity.

 SHIFT IN CONSUMER SPENDING HABITS

 Overall, we believe the start of a shift in consumer spending habits from goods to services will continue to broaden the recovery through Q4 of 2021.
 We expect the stock market to continue its upward momentum until U.S. economic growth expectations begin to taper or we begin seeing more evidence that inflation is embedding itself into the economy longer term.
 A reduction in the U.S. economic growth forecast will be met with a broader PE multiple contractions as economic models are revised downward to reflect slower growth expectations.
 The largest risk facing the economy is a policy misstep by the Federal Reserve in their anticipation of inflation.
 To date, most investors and strategists are all in agreement with the Fed that inflation will be “transitory” in nature.